naduvaha/NeurotraumaModik/README.md

 - **Phantom effects** at high psychosis/hallucinations: phantom spiders, phantom bleeding with a red vignette, and creepy whispers on the player's screen.
 Purely cosmetic and client-side (toggleable).
 - **Mod icons in the vanilla status bar** — active complications appear at the bottom next to vanilla ones, sized to match (toggleable).
-- **Custom surgery** on tools (scalpel / bonesaw / retractor): drainage, shrapnel removal, dead-tissue removal, amputation, transplant.
-The GUI is styled after vanilla elements.
+- **Custom surgery** on tools (scalpel / bonesaw / retractor): drainage, shrapnel removal, dead-tissue removal, amputation, single-organ transplant (heart / lungs / kidneys).
+Each transplant consumes one vanilla `internalorgans` item (condition ≥40%).
 - **Tool wear** — surgical tools lose condition only when an operation is performed (not on opening the menu); consumables wear on use.
 - **Multiplayer**: host-authoritative, state sync, treating allies through the wound view, operations targeting a specific limb.
 - **Crafting**: recipes tied to symptoms; complex (critical) procedures need extra ingredients.
+- **Herobrine's Prosthetics support** (optional): when the prosthetics mod is installed, limbs with a `ProstheticLimb` component do not show necrosis/tetanus/frostbite/chronicpain icons, are excluded from the necrosis amputation picker, and are skipped by our frostbite skin-damage write.
+Body-wide afflictions (psychosis, heart, kidneys, etc.) still apply to the whole patient.

 ## Items